 SCENES™

-A Collection of project insights.
+A Collection of project

 We worked closely with talented toy designer Tim Sepulveda to design our Takashi action figure.
 We ended up 3d printed some of our designs and hand painted them to be used in our live-action shoot.